Aalto-QuML/TopNets/README.md

-The code repository for the paper Topological Neural Networks go Persistent, Equivariant and Continuous.
+The code repository for Topological Neural Networks go Persistent, Equivariant and Continuous.

 The repository is developed on the intersection of [RePHINE](https://github.com/Aalto-QuML/RePHINE), [TOGL](https://github.com/BorgwardtLab/TOGL) and [AbODE](https://github.com/yogeshverma1998/AbODE).
 Please refer to their repos for specific architecture.